DamarisDd/GraphDB-TTYG-experiments-RAGAs-evaluation/README.md

 # Ontotext's GraphDB TTYG & RAGAs Experiments

-A collection of practical experiments, evaluation scripts and BPMN resources for using GraphDB's **[Talk To Your Graph (TTYG)](https://graphdb.ontotext.com/documentation/11.0/talk-to-graph.html)** connectors with RAGAs (Retrieval Augmented Generation Assessment) metrics.
+A collection of practical experiments, evaluation scripts and BPMN resources for using GraphDB's **[Talk To Your Graph (TTYG)](https://graphdb.ontotext.com/documentation/11.0/talk-to-graph.html)** with RAGAs (Retrieval Augmented Generation Assessment) metrics.

 This repository provides everything needed to:
 - evaluate LLM (Large Language Models) answers to BPMN process queries using both SPARQL (ontology-driven) and ChatGPT Retrieval Connector (context-driven) methods.